HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

+With worklets being such niche technologies, it's not surprising that they're not widely used.
+Paint worklets are an excellent way of offloading expensive processing for generative artwork onto another thread—not to mention a great technique for adding a bit of flair to the user experience.
+For every 1 million websites, only 13 of them use a paint worklet.

 {{ figure_markup(
-    caption="The number of mobile pages that register at least one audio worklet.", content="0.0004%",
+    caption="The percentage of mobile pages that register at least one audio worklet.", content="0.0004%",
     classes="big-number",
     sheets_gid="263104357",